-Progression of a cell from a healthy to an undifferentiated cell is characterised by changes in gene network.
-These changes are just snapshots of a highly dynamic genomic script framework which ladders within the genome.
-In this framework, the gene network is modified avoiding any collapse.
-The genes, which are the constituents of the network, are moved or replaced till a new configuration is achieved.
+or replaced till a new configuration is achieved.
 This is the shifting of genomic script.
 Gene networks act like tent pegs to the genomic script.
-Rearrangement of these "pegs" is essential to achieve a new route.
+Rearrangement of these "pegs" is essential to achieve a new route of execution.
 Execution of script establishes gene networks and in turn gene networks peg down the script.
 This interaction provides flexibility and robustness to the process.
-Individual genes could be targeted but the network could easily survive by rerouting its internal connections leaving the script unaffected.
-The best treatment strategy for cancer would be to trigger the cell to generate strong side loops and the rest would be done automatically.
+Individual genes could be targeted but the network could easily survive by rearranging its internal connections leaving the script unaffected.